temken/raytracer/README.md

   - [ ] Camera should have an ONB that handles location and orientation or a 3d motion base class
 - [ ] Profile to check for bottlenecks.
 - [ ] Organize textures
-  - [ ] Normal, basecolor, specular, normal
+  - [ ] Normal, basecolor, specular, normal, Transparancy

 ### Image ideas:
 - [ ] Light lanterns along a road in the night with nice ambient.
 Wet road, oncoming car.